Why is diabetes a risk to your feet?

 Diabetes is a lifelong condition which can cause life-and-limb-threatening problems.
 Some of these problems can occur because the nerves and blood vessels, including those supplying your legs and feet, are damaged.
 This can change:

 These changes can be very gradual and you may not notice them.
-This is why it is essential you have your feet checked (screened) every year by a suitably trained health-care worker.
+This is why it is essential you have your feet checked (screened) regularly (usually every one to two years) by a suitably trained health-care worker..

-What is my foot score and what does it mean?
+What is my 'foot-risk' and what does it mean?

 Your foot check has shown that you do not have nerve or blood vessel damage at present and you are currently at a low risk of developing non-healing foot wounds that are due to your diabetes.
 The development of foot wounds in people with diabetes is serious as they are linked to an increased risk of heart attacks, strokes, amputations of the foot or leg and early death.